The wisconsin delegation

 If you see a meager score for a particular member, it will probably be due to one or two key factors: ethics challenges or anti-democratic behavior.

-• Republicans have been hit hard on their lack of pushback on former President Trump and their support of election denying in the 2020 presidential campaign.
+Republicans have been hit hard on their lack of push back on former and now current President Trump and their support of election denying in the 2020 presidential campaign.
 The unanswered soaring deficit on their watch, the dismantling of allied relationships around the globe, and opposition to funding anti-authoritarian initiatives.
 The denial of climate change weighs heavily on us as well.
 We make no secret that transparency and Government in the Sunshine are vital to us, and we further argue that some have been awful stewards of this category.
-For example, two of the ten current Wisconsin delegation members voted to overturn the 2020 presidential election results on the same evening Trump supporters stormed the United States Capitol.
+For example, three of the ten current Wisconsin delegation members voted to overturn the 2020 presidential election results on the same evening Trump supporters stormed the United States Capitol.

-We also indicate what we believe might be the outcome of these Members’ 2024 elections today.
-The overwhelming majority of House members were re-elected in 2022.
+We also indicate what we believe might be the outcome of these Members’ 2026 elections today.
+All of the House members were re-elected in 2024.

 Our prospect ratings fall into three categories: